 Marcia becomes increasingly frantic to leave.
 They fight again and she takes off in the car.

-As night closes in, Peter loses his cool, firing wildly at noises in the bush.
+As night closes in, Peter loses his cool, firing his rifle randomly at noises in the bush.
 Marcia becomes lost and abandons the car.
 Peter arms himself with the spear gun after his ammunition runs out.
-He fires wildly at a noise in the dark.
+He fires wildly at a noise in the dark, killing Marcia.

 Long Weekend was shot near Bega on the south coast of NSW, over 27 days in 1977 for a budget of only $270,000.
 It made little impression at the box office but it won numerous prizes in Europe and has attracted a cult following.